(Updated on: 21.11.2021)

 The Testing Library family of libraries is a very light-weight solution for testing without all the implementation…

 Simple and complete testing utilities that encourages good testing practices.
-It is developed by Kent C. Dodds which is testing guru.
-I suggest to have a look at his work to learn more about best practices in testing websites.
+It is developed by Kent C. Dodds who is a testing guru.
+I suggest having a look at his work to learn more about best practices in testing websites.

 The library provides special tools for different frameworks like React, Preact, React Native, Marko, Angular, Vue, and Svelte.
 The most famous of them is React Testing Library which is very widely adopted.